YonatanKof/wwape-next/content/post/design-tokens.md

 3. ***Brand Color*** – You guessed it.
 Here I'm using it a my link color too
 <!-- 4. ***Focus Color*** – Used to focus aon elements. -->

 Each of them have 5 states; `main`, `slight`, `dim`, `dis` and `none`.
-You can see in the code block below how I structure it, or see it in action in the [1st Live Example](#1st-example){target="_self"} below.
+You can see in the code block below how I structure it, or see it in action in the 1st Live Example below [(↓)](#1st-example){target="_self" .sup}.

 The power or working like this, is that if one day you choose to change the system color, you'll just have to change it in one place, or two if you have dark mode.

 ### [1st Live Example; Updating Color Tokens!!]{id="1st-example"}

 In this example you can update `--color-sys-main` and see its effect over the different color style.
-Since of the CSS setup shown above, all the colors are bound to it, so changing it will effect them all + the dark mode as well.
+Since of the CSS setup shown above, all the colors are bound to it, so changing it will affect them all + the dark mode as well.

 Will it look good?
 Probably not – Will it be accessible?
 No guarantees – Is it a good example?
 For sure! 😎

 ::gridBlock{colNum="2" gap="var(--space-m);"}
 :::grid-unit
 #### System Color
-So here we have 5 variant of the ***system*** color, and you can click on the color picker to see it in action.
+So here we have 5 variants of the ***system*** color.

+Click on the color picker to see it in action.

 - `--color-sys-main`
 - `--color-sys-slight`
 - `--color-sys-dim`